BryantLabUW/Caenorhabditis_RNAseq_Browser/README.md

   - Display gene expression across life stages for individual genes and their known *Caenorhabditis* homologs
   - Download log2 counts per million expression for genes of interest as .xslx
 * On demand limma-voom-based pairwise differential gene expression analysis
-  - Display results as interactive volcano plots and datatables
+  - Display results as interactive volcano plots and data tables
   - Download results as .pdf (plots) or .xlsx (datatables)
 * Download raw/pre-processed data using user-friendly dropdown menu
   - Study design files (.csv)
   - Log2 counts per million expression for all genes and all samples (.csv)
-  - Variance-stabilized DGEList object (R object; primary data input for the app)
+  - DGEList object (R object; primary data input for the app) Features of the app include:

 ## Sources
 * [Shiny](https://shiny.rstudio.com/) - UI framework